I wrote a lot of blog posts.

 - And I used H2 for this subsection (What is a heading tag?)

 HTML (hypertext markup language) is the language took to create webpages.
 Meanwhile, tags are the code that tells a web browser how the content should appear on the page.
-However, heading tags come up with the 6 types; H1-H6.
+However, heading tags come up with 6 types; H1-H6.

-In fact, you can include these tags in your content before you bring out your work.
+You can include these tags in your content before you bring out your work.

 It’s very simple.